Solid Waste Transfer Station

 The Transfer Station will accept the following solid waste materials, free of charge, only to Morris County residents.

 - Household trash and/or garbage, includes: waste from the preparation, cooking and consumption of food, market refuse from handling, storage and sale of produce, glass crockery, glass jars, paper, cartons, cardboard boxes, tin cans and old furniture and bedding.

 - Car and light pickup tires are accepted only from Morris County residents if the tires are off the rims and clean of dirt and mud.
 There is no limit to the number of tires per visit.
-We will accept tires on rims and donut tires from light pickups and cars, but there will be a charge.
+We do not accept tires on rims.
 We will accept larger tires and tires from businesses, however, there will be a charge.